India in Germany — Visa & Immigration Sources

 - •The Bank Account fees is varies (BAMF)

-- •Business Start-up Visa requires: Recognition of qualification (Make it in Germany)
+- •Business Start-up Visa requires: European Certificate of Good Conduct (Make it in Germany)

 Official Sources